Українська

 The Turks did not forbid the Orthodox to build churches, but they demanded that Orthodox churches not exceed the height of a mosque (according to another version, a janissary on a horse).
 In order for the building to retain its functionality, the builders had to sink it into the ground by more than 2 meters.

-The church acquired its current appearance in 1891, when a high bell tower was added to it.
+The Saint Nicholas Church acquired its current appearance in 1891, when a high bell tower was added to it.

 Dunayska Street, 4 Kiliia